GiovanniBaccichet/RAFT/README.md

 ### ACK Handling 🤝

-TO be discussed if the Leader fails and has still to receive messages.
+To be discussed if the Leader fails and has still to receive messages.

 <p align="right">(<a href="#top">back to top</a>)</p>